 Pitch Workshop Process

-As I said above, I charge $10 per pitch.
-I like to have you send me the pitch or pitches you'd like to work on via Google Docs so that we both have access to the work at the same time.
-Tell me whether it's already been rejected or not, along with any questions or concerns, what you're stuck on, and anything else you'd like me to know about the pitch.
+I charge $20 per pitch, but if you have a batch of pitches you’d like to work on, we can work out a discount rate.
+I like to have you send me the pitch (or pitches) you'd like to work on via Google Docs so that we both have access to the work at the same time.
+Tell me whether it's already been rejected or not along with any questions or concerns, what you're stuck on, and anything else you'd like me to know about the pitch.

-Then I'll comment on the pitch from an editor's standpoint and tell you if I think it has all the info necessary (or if it has too much!), if I'm left with any questions as an editor, what I'd change if I was pitching the idea myself, etc. If you have any more questions when I'm through with my edits and comments, you can ask them!
+After that, I'll thoroughly comment on the pitch and tell you if I think it has all the info necessary (or if it has too much), if I'm left with any questions as an editor, what I'd change if I was pitching the idea myself, etc. If you have any more questions when I'm through with my edits and comments, ask them!
 I won't invoice you until you're completely satisfied and we're done working through the pitch together.

 Ready to talk?
 Let's get in touch!

-I identify stories that will resonate with the Allure audience and then write, self-edit, and package these stories before pushing to social channels on weekends.
+I identify stories that the Allure audience will care about and then write, self-edit, and package these stories before pushing to social channels on weekends.
+During the week, I work with the rest of the team based on needs to write and edit breaking news or to work on longer features (either personal essays, researched articles, or SEO-friendly service stories).
 I'm also responsible for communicating with the rest of the digital team about weekly traffic to discuss weekend strategy.

 Brit + Co

-At Brit + Co, I edit trending news stories as they come in.
-I work with a team of freelance writers to cover topics from food news to culture to politics.
+At Brit + Co, I edited trending news stories as they come in.
+I worked with a team of freelance writers to cover topics from food news to culture to politics.

 January 2016 — July 2016